-By February 2019, after the expanded guidelines had been in place for three years, total Medicaid/CHIP enrollment in Montana had grown to 278,217 people — an 87 percent increase since the end of 2013.
+By early 2021, after the expanded guidelines had been in place for five years and the COVID pandemic had been ongoing for nearly a year, total Medicaid/CHIP enrollment in Montana had grown to 279,776 people — an 88% increase since the end of 2013.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.